-The following list includes three examples used in recent applications that were not considered significantly changed conditions:
+What is not a significantly changed condition?
+Here are three examples used in recent applications that are not considered significantly changed conditions:

 - Growth itself.
 While a changed condition could be the rate and timing of growth either above or below that anticipated in the Plan, growth itself is planned for in the Comprehensive Plan. - The passage of time.
 If time merely passes without changes as discussed in the previous example, there is no changed condition. - Housing supply and affordability provisions of the Growth Management Act (GMA).
 It has been argued that the GMA is a changed condition, requiring communities to provide for more housing supply because of the GMA's urban growth focus.
-The King County Growth Management Policy Committee sets housing targets for the county and its cities.
-It is the responsibility of each city and the county to ensure adequate zoned land to accommodate its housing target.
+It is the responsibility of each city and the county to ensure adequate zoned land to accommodate housing and employment targets.
 Bellevue has done this.
 Requesting higher residential densities and citing the GMA is not a changed condition.
 Bellevue's Comprehensive Plan was adopted in compliance with the GMA and contains elements responsive to the housing target provisions.
 However, amendment of the GMA or the regional planning policies raising consistency issues for Bellevue could be a changed condition warranting a consideration of a CPA.